 Significantly smaller and less well known than the Cook Islands, it was never-the-less named for its discovery by navigator James Cook who sighted it at 5 pm on the 16th May 1770, three years before his first visit to the more famous group of islands.

 Cook Island is an aquatic reserve and protected area.
 It’s a significant breeding area for seabirds predominantly terns and shearwaters.
 It’s also an important habitat for green turtles, stingrays, sharks and fish species.

 Cook Island is only 600 metres offshore from Fingal Head but the surf in the area can quite often make it almost impossible to get out there safely as it did unfortunately last week.
-Still on an good day it’s an excellent destination for kayaking, boating, snorkeling and diving and I definitely have a kayaking and snorkeling trip planned when the weather and tides co-operate.
+Still, on a good day, it’s an excellent destination for kayaking, boating, snorkelling and diving and I definitely have a kayaking and snorkelling trip planned when the weather and tides co-operate.

-I must admit this family of endangered Bush Stone Curlew under one of the pandanas trees stole the show for me though.
-These cute but dopey looking ground dwelling birds do choose the worst places to nest but they are experts at disappearing on the spot, the chicks particularly appear to vanish and reappear into thin air.
+I must admit this family of endangered Bush Stone Curlew under one of the pandanus trees stole the show for me though.
+These cute but dopey looking ground-dwelling birds do choose the worst places to nest but they are experts at disappearing on the spot, the chicks particularly appear to vanish and reappear into thin air.

 4. Salt Beach

-There bike path runs through here from Kingscliff in the north to Cassuarina Beach to the south.
+The bike path runs through here from Kingscliff in the north to Casuarina Beach to the south.
 Several of the resorts offer bike hire options so you can explore if you haven’t bought your own.

 It’s an easy day trip from Brisbane but staying on the Tweed Coast for a few days open up the opportunity for a lot more local exploring.
 Here are 10 of my favourite spots for relaxing and rejuvenating on the northern New South Wales coast